You can have it all, just not all at the same time.

 Can we have it all?
-Somewhere in our collective consciousness, many have decided that we cannot.
-To want more is perceived as selfish or greedy, appearing ungrateful for what we already have.
+Many in our collective consciousness have decided that we cannot.
+Wanting more can be perceived as selfish or greedy, as ungrateful for what we already have.

 I can be this, or I can be that.
-I can have a career, or I can have a relationship; I can’t have both.
+I can have a career or a relationship; I can’t have both.
 I want to follow my dreams, but I must make a living.
 So it’s one or the other.
 I can’t have my cake and eat it too.

 Having it all seems unattainable.

 Life doesn’t have to be an all-or-nothing proposition.
 Our definition of all is very individual.
-My all is different than yours.
-My all is different now than it was before.
+My all is different from yours, and it is different now.
 Our alls change as we change.

 Defining what it all means to us happens when we change our perspective.